Kavajë: Demography

 Population density in urban areas was 285 inhabitants per km2 and in rural areas much less.
 57.6% of the people in the district lived in rural areas whereas 42.4% lived in the city.
 The gender structure of the population is almost equal.
 Only 48% of the workforce is employed.
-Since 1990, more than 25% of the total population in the district has migrated elsewhere, mainly to countries like: Italy, Greece, Great Britain, France, Germany, United States and Canada.
+Since 1990, more than 25% of the total population in the district has migrated elsewhere, mainly to countries such as Italy, Greece, Great Britain, France, Germany, United States and Canada.
 A smaller percentage has migrated towards neighbouring Durrës and the capital, Tirana.

-Politics
+As of 2023, Kavajë’s population stood at 30,012.
+The population is distributed as follows: